 If you are experiencing back pain, know that you are not alone.
 Back pain is one of the most common diseases that has plagued human lives.
-It is estimated that lower back pain is the most common disease in the UK for young adults and that it alone leads to 100 million workdays lost per year.
+It is estimated that lower back pain is the most common disease in the UK for young adults and that it leads to around 100 million lost workdays per year.
 For the most part, making a few life changes can go a long way in treating back pain.

 Common Causes